 Knowing the Severity of Your Injuries From a Slip and Fall Accident

-The severity of injuries which may result from a slip and fall accident can vary on a case by case basis.
+The severity of injuries resulting from a slip and fall accident varies on a case by case basis.
 That said, with falls yielding a record number of emergency room visits, it’s clear you could experience serious pain after an accident.

 That’s why it pays to familiarize yourself with common slip and fall injuries symptoms.
 Knowing what to be on the lookout for helps you know how to treat a fall effectively.

 Hitting one’s head is among the most common injuries from falling downstairs.
 If you bang your head, seek medical attention even if you don’t notice symptoms.
 Concussion symptoms aren’t always noticeable, and often, they don’t manifest right away.

 Understanding how to treat a fall in which you hit your head starts with knowing what symptoms to look out for.
 Potential signs of a concussion include:

 - Ringing in ears

 Symptoms of concussions will linger if left untreated.
 For this reason, they require evaluation by a medical doctor.
 Recovery from a concussion includes allowing your brain to heal by avoiding bright lights, loud sounds, reducing screen time (tv’s, computers, cell phones) and allowing ample rest.
 Once concussion symptoms have resolved it is important to utilize physical therapy for guidance on proper progression back to daily activities and proper progression back to more rigorous activities such as running and sports.